Blueprint Review: Are "Live Forever" Supplements Healthy?

 Blueprint is a longevity protocol that's been going viral recently due to its controversial founder Bryan Johnson whose stated aim is to live forever.
 The program contains health advice and also supplements and food products for sale.

 But are Bryan Johnson's products well-formulated to support longevity?
 Have they been proven effective in clinical trials?
-Do they contain any questionable additive ingredients?
-And how do real users rate and describe the effects of the Blueprint protocol?
+Do they contain any questionable additives?
+And what was our experience like trying Blueprint's olive oil?

 In this article we'll answer all of these questions and more, as we analyze the ingredients in two popular Blueprint health products to give our take on whether or not they're healthy, and whether or not they're likely to support longevity.